jeong-jasonji/improved-diffusion-medical/README.md

 # improved-diffusion

-This is the codebase for [Improved Denoising Diffusion Probabilistic Models](https://arxiv.org/abs/2102.09672).
+This is the cloned codebase for [Improved Denoising Diffusion Probabilistic Models](https://arxiv.org/abs/2102.09672) that I'm using for medical images.

 # Usage